California accuses Amazon of hampering warehouse probe

 Amazon has been working with Becerra’s office and has taken steps to protect workers, such as providing them with personal protective equipment, spokeswoman Jodi Seth said in an emailed statement.

-“We’re puzzled by the Attorney General’s sudden rush to court because we’ve been working cooperatively for months and their claims of noncompliance with their demands don’t line up with the facts,” Seth said.
+“We’re puzzled by the attorney general’s sudden rush to court, because we’ve been working cooperatively for months and their claims of noncompliance with their demands don’t line up with the facts,” Seth said.
 She didn’t respond to additional questions.

 (Amazon chief executive Jeff Bezos owns The Washington Post.)